-Smart displays can do a lot — these are our top six favorite ones
+Smart displays can do a lot — these are our favorite ones

 - Chromecast functionality is finicky

-The Nest Hub Max is the best smart display you can buy.
-It has a gorgeous screen, booming speakers, and a powerful camera.

-Best for Alexa: Echo Show (2nd Gen)
+Best for Alexa: Amazon Echo Show 10 (3rd Gen)

-There's no denying how good the Nest Hub Max is, but if you prefer Alexa over Google Assistant, the Echo Show (2nd Gen) is a better fit.
+There's no denying how great the Nest Hub is, but if you prefer Alexa over Google Assistant, the third-generation Echo Show 10 may be a better fit.
 This is Amazon's flagship smart display, and it's a force to be reckoned with.

-Just like the Nest Hub Max, the Echo Show has an excellent 10-inch HD display that makes everything from movies to YouTube videos look phenomenal.
-The Echo Show's speakers are also top-notch, and if you ask us, even sound better than the Nest Hub Max's.
+As its name implies, the Echo Show 10 has an excellent 10.1-inch HD display that makes everything from movies to YouTube videos look phenomenal.
+The Echo Show's speakers are also top-notch, and if you ask us, sound far better than the Nest Hub Max's.
 They're loud, clear, and kick out an insane amount of bass.
-Whether you're listening to a podcast or the latest album from your favorite band, these speakers will do your content justice every single time.
+So whether you're listening to a podcast or the latest album from your favorite band, these speakers will do your content justice every single time.

 Elsewhere, the Echo Show benefits from exquisite build quality, an easy set-up process, and a camera for video calls.
+With the latest model, the display can even rotate on its base to follow you around the room, always giving you the best angle possible.

 Amazon's touchscreen interface for its smart displays doesn't feel as elegant or well-integrated as Google's does, but for anyone in Camp Alexa, this is the smart display to get.